mozilla/multi-account-containers/docs/metrics.md

     * Click "OK"
   * Click to add a container
     * Click "OK"
-* How do people create new container tabs?
-  * Click to create new container tab
-    * \+ `entry-point` value: "tab-bar" or "pop-up"
 * Do people sort the tabs?
   * Click sort
     * \+ Number of tabs when clicked
-  * average number of container types displayed on sort (what does this mean?)
+  * Average number of container tabs when sort was clicked
-* Do users hide container tabs?
+* Do users show and hide container tabs?
   * Click hide
     * \+ Number of tabs when clicked
     * \+ Number of hidden containers when clicked
-    * \+ `hiddenTimestamp`
   * Click show
     * \+ Number of tabs when clicked
     * \+ Number of shown containers when clicked
-    * \+ `shownTimestamp`
-* How many containers do users have hidden at the same time? (when should we measure this? each time a container is hidden?)
 * Do users move container tabs to new windows?
   * Click move
     * \+ Number of tabs when clicked
+  * Average number of container tabs when new window was clicked
+* How many containers do users have hidden at the same time? (when should we measure this? each time a container is hidden?)
 * Do users pin container tabs? (do we have existing Telemetry for pinning?)
 * Do users change URLs in a container tab? (sounds like it could be a flood unless we only record the first URL change?)
-* For how long do users hide container tabs?

 ### Follow-up Questions

 What are some follow-up questions we anticipate we will ask based on any of the above answers/data?

+* What is the average lifespan of a container tab?
+Is that longer or shorter than a regular tab? (if we don't have data on the latter, the former probably isn't worth gathering data on since we will have nothing to compare it to).

 ## Data Collection